hashicorp/vault/website/source/docs/auth/aws-ec2.html.md

 and relies upon AWS to authenticate that signature.

-While AWS API endpoints support both signed GET and POST requests, for simplicity, the aws-iam backend supports only POST requests.
+While AWS API endpoints support both signed GET and POST requests, for simplicity, the aws backend supports only POST requests.
 It also does not support `presigned` requests, i.e., requests with `X-Amz-Credential`, `X-Amz-signature`, and `X-Amz-SignedHeaders` GET query parameter containing the authenticating information.